SteinPrograms/trading-algorithm/README.md

 This repository hosts all algorithms used by Stein Programs.
 They are built under open source license in order to ensure auditability and allow trading community to grow towards algorithmic methodology.

-My moto is "you miss 100% of the shots you don't take", this means that if I want to do something and I hesitate, I should do it anyway.
+My moto is "you miss 100% of the shots you don't take", this means that if you want to do something and you hesitate, you should do it anyway.

+By no means, this repository consists of financial advice.
+By running any algorithm hosted on this repository you expose your self to possible financial losses.

 ## Credits